 It is recognised that some cases will require minimal intervention whilst others need a more complex multi-agency approach.
 The action taken in each case will be determined by the officer assigned the case, in consultation with their line manager if necessary.
 The action will be appropriate and proportionate and an incremental approach will be adopted.
-As stated earlier, officers will seek to resolve cases at the lowest level of intervention.
+As stated earlier, officers will seek to resolve cases at the lowest level of intervention, there is no duty on Local Authorities to escalate action where this is deemed unnecessary, inappropriate or is judged not to be a good use of public funds.

 Enforcement action should not be a last resort but a proportionate response to antisocial behaviour which will stop problems.
+The provisions of the Council's Enforcement Policy will also be referenced.

-Some of the intervention tools available for us to make use of are detailed below.
+Some of the intervention tools available which can be used when dealing with ASB are detailed below.

-Tenancy Agreement
+7.1 Tenancy Agreement

-Under the terms and conditions of Broxtowe Borough Council[®]s tenancy agreements, tenants are responsible for the behaviour of everyone in their household (including children) together with their visitors, whether in the home or in the vicinity of the property.

-Upon moving into Council Housing, the tenant will receive a tenant"s handbook, which clearly outlines the rights and responsibilities placed on the tenant for the duration of his or her tenancy and the consequences of any breaches.
+Under the terms and conditions of the Council's tenancy agreements, tenants are responsible for the behaviour of everyone in their household (including children) together with their visitors, whether in the home or in the vicinity of the property.
+Upon moving into Council Housing, the tenant will receive a tenancy agreement, which clearly outlines the rights and responsibilities placed on the tenant for the duration of their tenancy and the consequences of any breaches.